torvalds/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 Scope of Memory Policies
 ------------------------

-The Linux kernel supports _scopes_ of memory policy, described here from most general to most specific:
+The GNU/Linux kernel supports _scopes_ of memory policy, described here from most general to most specific:

 System Default Policy